pink-arcana/godot-distance-field-outlines/README.md

     - **Engine version:** Godot 4.3 beta or later.
     - **Source:** A 3D scene.
 Could use workarounds for 2D, such as projecting a 2D SubViewport onto a 3D object.
     - **Timing:** Before or after a specific 3D rendering pass.
 The last time it can run is *before* built-in post-processing is complete -- after transparency, but before before tone-mapping, etc.
     - **Code:** GDScript and compute shaders (GLSL).
 GDScript uses [RenderingDevice](https://docs.godotengine.org/en/latest/classes/class_renderingdevice.html) methods to connect to the Vulkan API.
 If you are not already familiar with low-level graphics programming, there can be a steep learning curve.
-See more information in the discussions: [Resources: CompositorEffects & Compute Shaders](https://github.com/pink-arcana/godot-distance-field-outlines/discussions/1).
+See more information in the discussions: [Getting started with CompositorEffects and Compute shaders](https://github.com/pink-arcana/godot-distance-field-outlines/discussions/1).